Your Peterborough operation hires forty seasonal students in two weeks, then BambooHR charges you to keep them all winter

 Exactly what you get

 HR software shaped to a workforce that triples in May and empties in October.
 Batch onboarding for the seasonal rush.
 Certification tracking for the marine and trades roles your generic HR tool ignores.
 Records parked over winter and re-activated in one click for returning staff.
 And no per-seat bill for an empty off-season.
-It connects to your scheduling internal tools, exports to your accounting software for payroll, and feeds your business intelligence dashboards so you can see seasonal labour cost against the 16-week earning window.
+It connects to your scheduling internal tools, exports to your accounting software for payroll, and feeds your business intelligence (BI) dashboards so you can see seasonal labour cost against the 16-week earning window.

 How to choose a developer in Peterborough